emrecolako/chart-curvature/README.md

 ```

 ## Conclusion
-In general, this project has helped me to familiarise myself with practices related to working with data.
-It was a valuable experience and I really enjoyed working on a hands-on project involving a practical maths topic.
+In general, this project helped me to familiarise myself with practices related to working with data.
+It was a valuable experience and I really enjoyed working on a hands-on example involving a practical maths topic.

 <p align="center">
   <img width="400" alt="Curve Regions" src="https://github.com/pinarmeltem/chart-curvature/blob/master/docs/conclusion.png">
   <p align="center"><font size="2">Figure 11.
 Further cases of application.</font></p>
 </p>

-As a further research and some future work, I believe this technique could be easily applicable (with some additional criteria) in cases where significant resistance levels help the price bounce off and bases are formed.
-This could be easily implemented as one of the core components of a trading bot, where detecting trend reversal points would be quite an important task.
+As a further research and some future work, I believe this technique could be easily applicable (with some additional criteria of course) in cases where significant resistance levels help the price bounce off and bases are formed.
+This could be easily implemented as one of the core components of a trading bot or a scanner, where detecting trend reversal points would be absolutely crucial for a profitable setup.

 [link01]: <https://github.com/s4w3d0ff/python-poloniex>
 [link02]: <https://plot.ly/d3-js-for-python-and-pandas-charts>